jrief/django-formset/docs/source/collections.rst

 .. rubric:: Label for "Add" button

-The parameter ``add_label`` shall contain a human readable string, telling the user what kind of collection to add as sibling.
+The parameter ``add_label`` shall contain a human readable string, telling the user what kind of collection to add as a sibling.
 If unset, the "Add" button just contains the **+** symbol.

 .. rubric:: Minimum Number of Siblings